YukiYotsu/UHAILab/Documentation/week1report.md

 I'm Yuki Yotsumoto.
 This is the 1st weekly report.

 ## Weekly outcome and advancements
+The time required this week was 15 hours.

 I have written the project specification, which defines the theme of my project.
 I have set code analysis tool as my original theme because I am deeply interested in Education for computer engineers and the way to support programmers.
 In addition, I defined the structure of my project directory (shown on README.md).

 Next, I could have follow detailed course schedule as of now.
 I have decided on a topic and programming language.
 When it comes to next week's schedule, I have to find out what/how to do unit test of my code before designing UI.
 This is because honestly, I do not think I fully understand what "unit tests" means.
 After that, I have to start to implement the UI and the core functionality.